 • A clean, safe, and habitable environment.

-• Enjoy a quiet, peaceful rental unit.
+• Enjoy a quiet enjoyment of their rental unit.

 • A secure home with solid locks and other security measures properly installed by the landlord.